VirtoCommerce/vc-theme-auto-tests/README.md

 ## environment setup

 - install packages `npm install`
-- create file .env based on .env.example
+- create file .env based on `.env.example`
-- fill it with proper data
+- create the `.env` file in the same folder as `.env.example`
+- assign the variables the desired values without quotes.
+  Spaces between the equal sign are also not needed.

+## open tests browser environment
+`npm run cy:open`